ICHEC/QNLP/Build.md

 make
 ```

 # Build steps for applications using `intel-qnlp` on *NIX systems

-After the above Build steps have been completed, and given a new instance of a session in your terminal (environment variables are reset), the following steps should be taken to build an application using `intel-qnlp`.
+After the above Build steps have been completed, and assuming a new instance of a session in your terminal (environment variables are reset), the following steps should be taken to build an application using `intel-qnlp`.

 ### Set-up of the appropriate environment variables
 Load modules for GCC version 8.2.0, Intel-2019-u5 and Cmake3.